awenas/oci-workshop-for-kubernetes/03-storage/FSS.md

   name: nginx-fss-volume
 spec:
   storageClassName: oci-fss
-  # The following selector is optional and controls which AD the volume is provisioned in.
+  # The following selector controls which AD the file system is provisioned in.
   selector:
     matchLabels:
       failure-domain.beta.kubernetes.io/zone: PHX-AD-2